Correct a birth registration

-Corrections to a birth registration can only be made when the information is wrong (eg a mistake was made when recording a parent’s occupation).
+You can apply for a birth registration correction when the information is wrong, eg a mistake was made when recording a parent’s occupation.

 You can’t apply for a correction to show new information if circumstances change after you’ve registered your child’s birth, eg you change your name after getting married again.

 However, you can apply to re-register the birth if the natural parents get married at a later date.

 Where to apply

 You can either apply for a correction to:

 the register office where your child’s birth was registered - for minor mistakes in a parent’s occupation, birthplace or address

 the General Register Office (GRO) - for mistakes involving things like names

 If you’re unsure who to apply to, contact the relevant register office or the GRO.

 Removing the wrong father’s details